hyperledger/besu-docs/docs/public-networks/how-to/connect/configure-ports.md

 # Configure ports

 To enable communication you must expose Hyperledger Besu ports appropriately.
+If your nodes are running in AWS, ensure you have appropriate `SecurityGroups` to allow access to the required ports.
 The following shows an example port configuration for a Besu node on AWS.

 ![Port Configuration](../../../assets/images/PortConfiguration.png)